Nonprofit Website Design & Development

-Overview: The Colonel Renee Rubin Private Foundation (CRRPF) is a nonprofit organization that provides grants to veterans, with a specific focus on supporting military women and service animals.
+The Colonel Renee Rubin Private Foundation (CRRPF) is a nonprofit organization that provides grants to veterans, with a specific focus on supporting military women and service animals.
+I led user research, information architecture, wireframes, and high-fidelity mockups before developing the complete WordPress website.

 The Challenge